 Once I started brushing my pup’s teeth, I realized why.
 Mouth vs. toothbrush is a battle already lost, and saliva fingers are a risk you must be willing to take.

 There had to be a better way.
 We don’t quit brushing our teeth because it’s annoying, and neither should your dog.
 So we tossed the toothbrush and started from scratch with the Bright Dental Kit and a “brushing” routine that outperforms any toothpaste, chew, or toy alone.
 Seriously.

 What is Bright?

 Bright Dental is the first and only daily dual toothpaste and dental stick system to keep dogs’ funky breath and plaque buildup under control.
 The best part?
 Your dog does all the work.

 Each kit includes a month’s supply of tasty chicken dental sticks and triple-enzymatic toothpaste.

 The enzymes are key—no existing dog toothpaste uses THREE enzymes to break down the problem-causing debris that causes bad breath and other dental issues.
-When used together with the tough yet tasty dental sticks, it keeps dirty mouths clean and helps prevent the complications that come with advanced dental disease.
+When used together with the tough yet chewy dental sticks, it keeps dirty mouths clean and helps prevent the complications that come with advanced dental disease.